magento/merchdocs/src/payment/paypal-payments-advanced.md

 1. If you want to run test transactions, set **Test Mode** to `Yes`.

-   When testing the configuration in a sandbox, use only [credit card numbers ][3] that are recommended by PayPal.
-When you are ready to “go live,” return to the configuration and set Test Mode to `No`.
+   When testing the configuration in a sandbox, use only [credit card numbers][3] that are recommended by PayPal.
+When you are ready to _go live_, return to the configuration and set Test Mode to `No`.

-1. If your system uses a proxy server to establish the connection to the PayPal system, set **Use Proxy** to `Yes.` Then, do the following:
+1. If your system uses a proxy server to establish the connection to the PayPal system, set **Use Proxy** to `Yes` and do the following:

    - Enter the IP address of the **Proxy Host**.